-Total % impervious
+Total % impervious 53%

-The SUBMITTED site plan does not clearly indicate how stormwater runoff will be managed.
-Where it is not served by existing City stormwater facilities, the project should implement stormwater management controls (structural and/or nonstructural) as found in the Georgia Stormwater Management Manual (www.georgiastormwater.com) and meet the stormwater management quantity and quality criteria outlined in the Manual to address post-construction stormwater runoff quality and quantity.
+In order to address post-construction stormwater runoff quality, the project should implement stormwater management controls (structural and/or nonstructural) as found in the Georgia Stormwater Management Manual (www.georgiastormwater.com) and meet the stormwater management quantity and quality criteria outlined in the Manual.
+Where possible, the project should utilize the stormwater better site design concepts included in the Manual.